twse/random-stuff/FontCreator Data Files and Registry Keys.md

 This dialog includes a text box with glyph indexes at the top right corner (it is shown in old versions only).

 ### Automatic Metrics Wizard
-This dialog includes a text box prompting the user to use the Professional Edition (this text box only affects the Home Edition).
+This dialog includes a text box prompting the user to use the Professional Edition (the `Visible = False` value is removed in the Home Edition).

 ### OpenType Designer
 These buttons only affects kerning tables.
 All buttons are named capital d in square brackets at the beginning.